 Light dimmers and fluorescent lights also emit this EMI in the audible range.

 AC line hum will sound similar to a ground loop.
 Oftentimes solving the ground loop will eliminate the AC line hum as well but not always.

 The simplest way to eliminate AC line hum is to eliminate the devices that produce this noise/interference.
 This isn’t always easy, though.

 Online UPSs (uninterruptible power supplies), isolation transformers and power conditioners can effectively knock out any interference from AC device interference and should be used is AC line hum is an issue.

 Though there are plenty of audiophile-grade power conditioners and UPSs on the market, I'd recommend saving your money and opting for a more reasonably-priced model.

-The CyberPower CP1350PFCLCD (link to compare prices on Amazon and other online retailers) is one such affordable consumer-grade UPS option that will help in project studios.
+The CyberPower CP1350PFCLCD (link to check the price on Amazon) is one such affordable consumer-grade UPS option that will help in project studios.

 Radio Frequency Interference